ajnart/homarr-docs/docs/widgets/dashdot-widget.md

   - iFrame
 ---

 # 📟 Dash.
-Module
+Widget

-The Dash. module will integrate your existing Dash. instance into Homarr.
+The Dash. widget will integrate your existing Dash. instance into Homarr.
 The graphs will be integrated using [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
 Additionally, you can enable or disable certain graphs, or enable the Multi-Core view for the CPU.

 ## Add this widget to your Dashboard
 You can add this widget via the edit mode.
 Please read [this guide on how to do so](index.md#adding-a-widget).

-If you want to quickly test the module, before installing Dash. on your machine, we recommend to use the public demo server of Dash.: https://dash.mauz.io/
+If you want to quickly test the widget, before installing Dash. on your machine, we recommend to use the public demo server of Dash.: https://dash.mauz.io/

 ## Initial setup
-For using this module with real data from your server, you need to install https://github.com/MauriceNino/dashdot on your server.
+For using this widget with real data from your server, you need to install https://github.com/MauriceNino/dashdot on your server.
 We recommend that you use their Docker Container for the easiest and fastest installation.

 ### Install Dash. using Docker
 ```